psychopa4/PFNL/README.md

 ```

 ## Contact
-If you have questions or suggestions, please send an email to yipeng@whu.edu.cn.
+If you have questions or suggestions, please open an issue here or send an email to yipeng@whu.edu.cn.

 ## Visual Results
 We show the visual results under 4x upscaling.